robbestad/svenjs/npmbuild/README.md

  - A web library that enables you to write code that can be accessed both serverside and clientside

- - Time travel

-  - Every component has time travel abilities built in by default.

  - Enforced state immutability

   - With time travel abilities comes immutability